 The Playwright User Agent is a string that identifies you to the websites you visit when using the headless browser.
 It's typically included in the HTTP request header and shares information about your operating system and browser.

-A typical User Agent (UA) looks like this:
+A typical User Agent from a real Chrome browser looks like this:

-From it, we can tell that, for example, the user is accessing the website using Firefox version 109 on a Mac OS X version 10.15.
+From it, we can tell that, for example, the user is accessing the website using Chrome version 148 on a Windows 10.

 However, the default Playwright UA is different and looks something like the one below, with the second part being the version: